borksh/bork/Readme.md

-# Bork - (no longer under development)
+# Bork - Skylar MacDonald's Bork Fork

-Bork is no longer under active development.
-If you fork it and your fork gets some steam going, please let me know, I will be happy to point people at your fork.
+I still use [Bork](https://github.com/mattly/bork) in the year 2021, so I forked it to fix it.

 [![](https://travis-ci.org/mattly/bork.svg)](https://travis-ci.org/mattly/bork)